cartogram/rnd-summit-web-workshop/Step 4: Mutation.md

 onSubmit={this.handleCustomerUpdate}
 ```

-This will add a prop to trigger this mutation in our RenderProp, which we will add as the onAction of our PrimaryAction.
+We can then trigger this mutation in our RenderProp using the `submit` property.
+We will add as the `onAction` of our `PrimaryAction` for the `Page`.

 ```ts
 return (